 We focus on capital preservation first and foremost.
 This means we make sure the deal has multiple plans, which will help protect investor capital loss.
 That’s our number one priority throughout the lifecycle of every deal.

 WHY IT’S IMPORTANT TO TALK ABOUT CAPITAL PRESERVATION

 Capital preservation is in no way the most exciting part of investing in real estate syndications, but it is one of the most critical pieces.

 It’s easy to just focus on all of the exciting stuff like cash flow returns, potential earnings, and brightly colored marketing packages.
 Still, when an unexpected situation arises, you’ll be thankful (for this article and) for a sponsor team that gives capital preservation the attention it deserves.

 Capital preservation is all about mitigating risk, and you never want to lose money!

 No matter what you invest in or who you invest with, you should know what to ask and what to look for so you can invest confidently with a team that holds your best interest.

 At the core of every investment in which we participate, capital preservation is our number one priority.
-There are 5 building blocks that make up our capital preservation strategy.
+5 building blocks make up our capital preservation strategy.